Define your experiment's audience

 • Limit experiment exposure based on user segments

-Now that you’ve defined the events that make up your experiment, you’ll need to define who will be eligible for bucketing into the experiment.
+Now that you’ve defined the events that make up your experiment, you’ll need to define who's eligible for bucketing into the experiment.
 In the Audience section of the experiment design panel, you can choose to open eligibility up to all users, or you can target specific groups of users.

 Note

-Users will still have to trigger the exposure event before entering the experiment, no matter what choice you make here.
+Users still must trigger the exposure event before entering the experiment, no matter what choice you make here.

-• To target your experiment based on cohorts, select Cohort and choose a cohort you've previously created in Amplitude Analytics.
-Cohort membership is evaluated and updated once an hour.
+• To target your experiment based on cohorts, select Cohort and choose a cohort you already created in Amplitude Analytics.
+Amplitude evaluates and updates cohort once an hour.

-• To target based on custom user properties (i.e., properties that don't exist in Amplitude), type the user property name into the dropdown and enter values to match on for the property.
-(Rules containing custom user properties can only evaluate against values explicitly defined in the context passed to the SDK or REST API, since Amplitude does not know about these properties otherwise.)
+• To target based on custom user properties (like properties that don't exist in Amplitude), type the user property name into the dropdown and enter values to match on for the property.
+(Rules containing custom user properties can only evaluate against values explicitly defined in the context passed to the SDK or REST API, since Amplitude doesn't know about these properties otherwise.)

 Add more segments by clicking + Add Segment.

-All of Amplitude’s user properties and cohorts are available to use in defining user segments.
-Note that the value for any user property included in a rule-based user segment will be the most recent value received by Amplitude.
-There is no limit on the number of user segments you can include here.
-Any user who belongs to more than one segment included in an experiment will be assigned to the first one they match.
+All Amplitude user properties and cohorts are available to use in defining user segments.
+Note that the value for any user property included in a rule-based user segment is always the most recent value received by Amplitude.

 Note

 Caching expiration differs with the properties you use to define user segments.
-All user properties will always include the latest values your product has sent, defaulting to the most recent value in the event that Amplitude has not received your product’s data.
-Cohorts will be synced every hour.
+All user properties always include the latest values your product has sent, defaulting to the most recent value if Amplitude hasn't received your product’s data.
+Cohorts sync every hour.

 The next step is setting up your experiment’s variants.